 Fastening Systems segment.
 Prior period segment information has been revised to conform to the current structure and presentation.
-TriMas has four operating segments involved in the manufacture and sale of the following products:
+TriMas has four operating segments involved in the manufacture and sale of products described below.
+Within these operating segments, there are no individual products or product families for which reported revenues accounted for more than 10% of the Company's consolidated revenues.